import-js/eslint-plugin-import/README.md

 ### `no-common`

 Report for imports that are defined as CommonJS modules, identified by the presence of `module.exports` or `exports[...]` assignments at the root scope of the module.
 Off by default.

+### `namespace`

+Enforces names exist at the time they are dereferenced, when imported as a full namespace (i.e. `import * as foo from './foo'; foo.bar();` will report if `bar` is not exported by `./foo`.).

+If remote module is CommonJS, will not attempt to enforce.

+Will report at the import declaration if there are _no_ exported names found.

+Also, will report for computed references (i.e. `foo["bar"]()`).

+**Implementation note**: currently, this rule does not check for possible redefinition of the namespace in an intermediate scope.
+Adherence to the ESLint `no-shadow` rule for namespaces will prevent this from being a problem.